LizCottrell/quality-assurance/TESTPLAN.md

 ## Assumptions or dependencies

-* Performance testing, development QA (unit, end-to-end) is not considered for this test plan
+* Performance testing, development QA, stress testing, API testing, etc. is not considered for this test plan
+* This test plan covers usability, functional, design and accessibility QA
-* Not using testing tools like Selenium, Webdriver, Websockets, Cucumber, Postman, Ghost Inspector, Watir
+* Manual testing; not using testing tools like Selenium, Webdriver, Websockets, Cucumber, Postman, Ghost Inspector, Watir
 * Environment: testing production
 * Purpose: this is a *comprehensive* QA audit of CNN.com
 * Constraints: None, I have unlimited time and budget.
 This is a best-case scenario.
 But in reality, what’s the scope?
 Can I delegate some of these QA tasks to the UI-developer, the UX-developer, the Designer?